MicrosoftDocs/dynamics-365-project-operations/articles/sales/contracts-manage-project-price-lists.md

 ## Managing how price lists defaulted during Contract creation

 When creating a Project Contract in Project Operations, the application provides options to you on how Project Price Lists are associated to Project Contract.
 There are two options available.
-To access these options navigate to **Settings** \> **Parameters**.
+To access these options, navigate to **Settings** \> **Parameters**.
 On the **Parameters** page, Open the **Parameters** record.
 On the section **Price List Defaulting Behavior**, use the setting **During Contract creation**.
-You will see two options:
+You see two options:

 #### Option 1 - Associate existing applicable standard price lists to project contracts